nexocraft-graphicx/graphicx-io-example-client-mqtt-json-python/README.md

 python3 scripts/create_or_update_config.py
 ```

-If python 3.4 or higher happens to be the default:
+If python 3.4 or higher happens to be the default, this could also be just:

 ```
 python scripts/create_or_update_config.py